-- While murders in New Providence have been increasing, murders in Grand Bahama have been decreasing. - Most murders occurred in the Southeastern policing division (which includes the Pinewood and Nassau Village communities). - Murders were heavily concentrated in 'over the hill' neighborhoods including Bain & Grants Town. - Most murders occurred during the months of January and November. - Most murders occurred on Saturdays. - ➤ Most murders occurred between the hours of 4pm and 12am. - > In 2009, a murder was reported every 4 days.
+- Most murders occurred in the Southeastern policing division (which includes the Pinewood and Nassau Village communities). - Murders were heavily concentrated in inner cities and 'over the hill' neighborhoods. - > Most murders occurred during the month of May. - Most murders occurred on Saturdays. - Most murders occurred between the hours of 4pm and 12am. - > In 2015, a murder was reported every 2 days (on average).